 You can click on the image to link to the editorial, but it’ll likely be paywalled (it was a gift link for me, thanks to Burt).
 Basically, it’s about the doctrine of civilian control over the military and the duties military leaders have to the commander in chief, the president, and what presidential orders or directives they should refuse.
 Illegal ones, of course, but how to know what’s legal and what’s not?

 When I joined the USAF, the duty to refuse illegal orders, established by Allied victors during the Nuremberg trials, was drummed into me, then periodically re-emphasized through professional military education.
 Every airman, NCO, and officer knows this stuff, and I’m sure it’s the same in every other branch of the service.
-Another thing everyone in uniform knows is not to participate in partisan political events in uniform, which is by the way a court martial offense under the UCMJ.
+Another thing every serviceman and woman knows is not to participate in partisan political events in uniform, which is a court martial offense under the UCMJ.

 Very few military members ever advance to four-star general or admiral rank and have the opportunity to work directly for civilian authority (the president).
 The editorial made me wonder if general officers get a more specialized version of the training the rest of us get.
 I hope so.

-As for engaging in politics in uniform, the Army never did a thing to stop one of its generals from doing exactly that.
+As for engaging in politics in uniform, the Army never lifted a finger to stop one of its generals from doing exactly that.
 Lieutenant General William Boykin, while still on active duty for the Army during the George W. Bush administration, started appearing at churches and Christian nationalist rallies in uniform, making anti-Muslim speeches.
-Although Bush made some effort to distance himself from Boykin, the Army never lifted a finger.
+Although Bush made some effort to distance himself from Boykin, the Army never punished him.
 He was allowed to retire at full rank, and is now a full-time Christian far-right activist and anti-Muslim propagandist, currently executive vice president of the Family Research Council, listed as a hate group by the Southern Poverty Law Center.

 Way back then I wrote a blog post or two warning that letting Boykin skate would open the door for other senior officers to engage in politics, but so far I haven’t seen it happening.
 Yes, there are small groups of extremists in the ranks, and a few middle-level officers who tolerate and sympathize with them, but on the whole the rules are working.

 There’s still reason for concern, though.
 More than a decade after Boykin, the Army refused to come to Alexander Vindman’s defense when Trump refused to sign off on his promotion from lieutenant colonel to colonel.
-Trump was retaliating for Vindman having blown the whistle (during congressional testimony he could not refuse to give) on Trump strong-arming Ukraine’s president to dig up dirt on rival Joe Biden.
+Trump was retaliating for Vindman having divulged details (during congressional testimony he could not refuse to give) about Trump strong-arming Ukraine’s president to dig up dirt on rival Joe Biden.

-Does it sound like I think the Army’s the weak link when it comes to standing up to the president?
+Does it sound like I think the Army’s the weak link when it comes to standing up to presidents?
 I do think that.
-It doesn’t help that just last month, Army leadership failed to stand up to Trump (now a plain-ass citizen like you and me) after members of his entourage abused a worker at Arlington National Cemetery.
+It was an Army four-star, Chairman of the Joint Chiefs of Staff Mark Milley, who walked with Trump and his staff past protestors outside the White House in 2020.
+Nor does it help that just last month, Army leadership again failed to stand up to Trump (now a plain-ass citizen like you and me) after members of his entourage abused a worker at Arlington National Cemetery.
 During, to tie both themes of this post together, a photo op!